 Butyl rubber sealant is a robust and versatile product widely known for its exceptional sealing capabilities.
 As a potent vapor barrier, it offers an effective solution to prevent moisture and air intrusion, thereby safeguarding various structures from potential damage due to water exposure or vapor transmission.
 The core ingredient, butyl rubber, lends the sealant its remarkable flexibility and adhesion properties.
 This ensures a firm and watertight seal, making butyl rubber sealant an ideal choice for a multitude of sealing applications across diverse industries.
 From roofing to glazing and construction, the use of this sealant promises durable and reliable sealing solutions.

 For optimum perform- ance, joints should be designed for no more than 5% extension or compression.
 Neither the width or the depth of the joint should be less than 1/4” (6 mm).

 Ideally, the depth should be one half the width.The recommended maximum width is 3/4” (19 mm), with a depth range of 1/4” to 3/8” (6 to 9 mm).

-Surface preparation: Joints must be clean, dry and free of foreign matter, including form-release and curing agents in concrete joints or protective coatings on aluminum.
-Priming is not required.
+Surface preparation: Joints must be dry, clean and free of foreign matter, including curing and form-release agents in protective coatings on aluminum or concrete joints.
+Priming is not necessary.